Sunghwan0112/Speech-Recognition-Project/README.md

 ![pipeline](./images/pipeline.png)

-## Run
+### Training Data
+The `train_new` dataset is a combination of the original clean speech data and its augmented versions.
+This dataset is constructed to enhance the robustness of the ASR model by exposing it to a variety of acoustic environments.

+**Procedure**:
-train_new = the original train data + augmented data from the original train data.
+- Combine the original training data with the augmented data.
-I Combined the both data for training.
-Combination of the files are then stored in train_new folder.

-Then in `run.sh`:
+- Store the combined dataset in the `train_new` folder for training purposes.

+## Script Configuration

+The `run.sh` script configures and initiates the training and testing process for the ASR model.

 ```
 #!/usr/bin/env bash
 # Set bash to 'debug' mode, it will exit on :